room2352/pipenv-dockerfile/README.md

 ## How to use.

+1. Put `Pipfile` and `Pipfile.lock` in docker context directory.

-1. Put `build-deps.in` in docker context directory.
+2. Put `build-deps.in` in docker context directory.
 And list build dependencies here.

     ```